devcontainers/devcontainers.github.io/_implementors/features-distribution.md

 - For users, provide the ability for a user to pin to a particular version (absolute, or semantic version) of a Feature to allow for consistent, repeatable environments.
 - Provide the ability to standardize publishing such that [supporting tools](../../supporting) may implement their own mechanism to aid Feature discoverability as they see fit.

 > **Tip:** This section covers details on the Features specification.
-If you are looking for summarized information on creating your own Features, see the [template](https://github.com/devcontainers/feature-template) and [core Features](https://github.com/devcontainers/features) repositories.
+If you are looking for summarized information on creating your own Features, check out the [quick start](https://github.com/devcontainers/feature-starter) and [core Features](https://github.com/devcontainers/features) repositories.

 ## <a href="#source-code" name="source-code" class="anchor"> Source Code </a>